17 Feb Thai Culture: Basics of Thai Classical Dance

 Thai Manohra Dance

-Finally, in this brief outline of Thai Classical Dance is Manohra is lovely dance that is unique to the south of Thailand and to the North of Malaysia.
-It is a dance that tells of the famous Jatakas love story between a Prince and Kinnari Manohra a half-bird half-woman.
+Manohra is a lovely dance that is unique to the south of Thailand and to the North of Malaysia.
+It is a dance that tells of the famous Jatakas love story between a Prince and Kinnari Manohra, a half-bird half-woman.
 They fall in love and marry.
-While the prince was away at war, corrupt court advisors trick the king into believing that the sacrifice of Manohra will be prevent his imminent death and so the story is a tragedy.
+While the prince was away at war, corrupt court advisors trick the King into believing that the sacrifice of Manohra will prevent his imminent death and so the story is a tragedy.

 Pin this to read later